IQSS/dataverse/modules/container-base/README.md

 <!-- TAG BLOCK HERE -->

-All of them are rolling tags, except those ending with `-r<number>`, which are immutable tags.
+All of them are rolling tags, except those ending with `-r<number>`, which are the most recent immutable tags.
 The `unstable` tags are the current development branch snapshot.
+We strongly recommend using only immutable tags for production use cases.

 Within the main repository, you may find the base image files at `<git root>/modules/container-base`.
 This Maven module uses the [Maven Docker Plugin](https://dmp.fabric8.io) to build and ship the image.